Wissen

 1. Isolationsschicht (controls heat flow and reduces spikes)

-3. Produktschutz (Trenner, Liner, leak control, Abstand)
+3. Produktschutz (Trenner, Liner, Leckkontrolle, Abstand)

 4. Verification plan (indicator, Logger, or real-time tracker)